ronheywood/opencv/README.md

 Currently I'm investigating Basic ball detection - I found the YOLO object detection algorithm is a good start, and while I'm currently assuming any "Sports ball" detected will be a golf ball, I suspect that a constraint that no other sports ball should be used, will be acceptable to users.

+I was quite happy with the YOLO detection net I used against the images in the test-images folder, but I've since run it against some of the light box images from the specific manufactures ecommerce shots and it was not detecting them at all.
+It seems that it really only likes identifying objects in a real world environment

 ```
  py .\detect-ball-hough-circles.py
 ```